The History of the Tie-Dye Shirt

 Making Your Own Tie-Dye Shirts

 Start by soaking your shirt(s) in a solution of soda ash and warm water.
 The soda ash helps ensure that the dye is absorbed efficiently and keeps colors bright.
 Let soak for about 10 to 15 minutes.
 While that’s happening, fill your buckets or squirt bottles with mixed dye.
-If you are doing intricate patterns, you will want to use squirt bottles so you can direct the color exactly where you need it.
-If you are dip dyeing, use buckets.
-Make sure all solutions are mixed thoroughly.

 Once your shirts are tied, it’s time to start dyeing.
 Work from your darkest color to your lightest.
 Soak or apply color until it looks a shade or two darker than your desired final outcome.
 When you’re finished, put each shirt in a separate plastic bag and let sit.
-If you are going for pastel shades, you may not need to wait long.
-If you are going for a more saturated look, however, you should let your shirt sit overnight.